hugovincent/mbed-freertos/README.md

 * POSIX APIs for threads, timers, sockets etc. _(coming soon)_.
 We're aiming for full POSIX 1003.13 Profile 52 support eventually.
 * Device drivers for many on-chip and common off-chip peripherals.
+* Aims not to drown in excessive configuration options.

 INSTALATION:
 ------------